-We have audited the consolidated financial statements of Hockey New Zealand Incorporated ("the Society") and its controlled entities (together, "the Group"), which comprise the Society's and the Group's Statements of Financial Position as at 31 December 2020, and the Society's and the Group's Statements of Comprehensive Revenue and Expenses, Statements of Changes in Net Assets, and Cash Flow Statements for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Hockey New Zealand Incorporated ("the Society") and its controlled entities (together, "the Group"), which comprise the consolidated statement of financial position as at 31 December 2021 and the consolidated statement of comprehensive revenue and expense, consolidated statement of changes in net assets/equity and consolidated cash flow statement for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying Society and Group financial statements present fairly, in all material respects, the financial position of the Society and Group as at 31 December 2020, and the Society's and the Group's financial performance and cash flows for the year then ended in accordance with Public Benefit Entity Standards Reduced Disclosure Regime ("PBE Standards RDR") issued by the New Zealand Accounting Standards Board.
+In our opinion, the accompanying Society and Group financial statements present fairly, in all material respects, the financial position of the Society and Group as at 31 December 2021, and the Society's and the Group's financial performance and cash flows for the year then ended in accordance with Public Benefit Entity Standards Reduced Disclosure Regime ("PBE Standards RDR") issued by the New Zealand Accounting Standards Board.